slatedocs/slate/source/index.html.md

 # Introduction
 Welcome to the LHGames API resource page!
 You can use this document to understand the different functions in the AIHelper class provided in your seed project.
 We have 5 different languages you can use to code your bot ; all of them are present in this documentation.
-We have language bindings in CSharp, Python and TypeScript!
+We have language bindings in CSharp, Python, TypeScript and Java!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Required specs
 The game server runs on .NET CORE 2.1 which is multi-platform.
 In short whether you have a Windows, Mac or Linux based machine, you will be fine.